 2 tablespoons tamari (gluten-free) or soy sauce

 Lime juice (optional)

 Mix together all the sauce ingredients in a bowl.
 Don’t worry about any lumps.
-This is what’s going to flavor the veggies and the noodles so taste sauce and make necessary adjustments.
+This is what’s going to flavor the veggies, and the noodles, so taste the sauce and make necessary adjustments.

-Add more chili powder and ginger if it’s too mild, add more coconut sugar if it’s too spicy and adjust salt.
-When you think it’s perfect set it aside.
-On a side note, I like to use this sauce as a vegetable dip too.
+Add more chili powder and ginger if it’s too mild, add more coconut sugar if it’s too spicy, and adjust the salt.
+Then, when you think it’s perfect, set it aside.
+On a side note, I also like to use this sauce as a vegetable dip.

-If you are using fresh vegetables, bias cut or diagonally cut them as this will exposes more of the vegetable’s surface area to the heat.
+If you are using fresh vegetables, bias cut or diagonally cut them, as this exposes more of the vegetable’s surface area to the heat.

-Doing so will not only cook them faster but will also help them absorb more of the sauce and seasoning it’s being cooked in.
+Doing so will cook them faster and help them absorb more of the sauce and seasoning it’s being cooked in.

-Add peanut sauce and let it cook until veggies are done.
+Add peanut sauce and let it cook until the veggies are done.